Discontinued Olympic Sports

-Lacrosse has been on the official Olympic program twice, in 1904 and 1908.
 In 1904, two Canadian teams challenged a local team from St. Louis, with the Shamrock Lacrosse Team of Winnipeg winning the gold medal.
 Players on the bronze medal-winning Canadian lacrosse team consisted of Mohawk Indians, and included players named Rain In Face, Snake Eater and Man Afraid Soap.
-In 1908, only two teams competed, from Canada and Great Britain.
+Four years later in 1908, only two teams competed, with Canada beating Great Britain.

-Notable Atletes and Performances
+Notable Athletes and Performances

 Results